Glenelg Football Club Logo

 Summary

 His courage and desperation to get in and get the ball were hallmarks of his game.
 Highly-skilled and one of Glenelg’s great leaders, his class shone through with his third placing for the Tassie Medal in the 1972 State Carnival.
+On the field he was a smooth mover and off the field he was just as smooth, becoming possibly SA's premier football commentator and sports announcer after his playing career ended.

 Graham Cornes